IMPRESSED WITH ROUNDED, RESONANT TONE AND CRYSTAL DICTION.

 Kyle Miller is a Grammy-nominated American operatic baritone who performs at major opera houses around the world.

 Known for his electric stage presence and warm, resonant timbre, Grammy-nominated American baritone Kyle Miller is quickly establishing himself as a performer of unmatched charisma and dynamic range.
 He is a former member of the Deutsche Oper Berlin ensemble, where he appeared in over 120 performances across 22 roles, supported by the Curt Engelhorn Scholarship through the Opera Foundation.
+He will return to the ensemble for the 2026/2027 season.

 He is a recipient of the Philip R. Nichols Award in the New England Region of the Metropolitan Opera Eric and Dominique Laffont Competition and has been named an Emerging Artist with Opera Philadelphia.
 Additional honors include the Richard Gaddes Career Award from Opera Theatre of Saint Louis and the Toulmin Scholarship and Novick Career Grant from The Juilliard School.